WPD Special Investigations Bureau nets big drug seizure numbers

 “We will keep fighting,” said Allen.
 “We took another 77 guns off the street with the this unit.”

-On the front lines is Officer Vincent Reel.
+On the front lines of the drug war in Wichita is Officer Vincent Reel.
 On Friday he teamed with Officer Natalie Daemen.

 “Let’s check this out,” said Officer Daemen on North Broadway.
 “We know him.
 He has a history of violence and drug use.”